guilhermebkel/gbkel-about/experiences.md

 As a starter at the world of programming, I've learned a lot about `HTML5, CSS3, jQuery and Adobe XD`.

-As a volunteer, I `refactored the IBESVA's website design`.
+As a volunteer, I `refactored their website design`.